Hoovy-Team/FNF-Pop-Engine-Legacy/README.md

 ## Credits

 - [Huy1234th (me!)](https://gamebanana.com/members/1965608) - Coder and stuff by me
-- [Twingamerdudes](https://www.youtube.com/c/Twingamerdudes) - The guy who teach how to make a options using substate (Please sub him)
+- [Twingamerdudes](https://www.youtube.com/c/Twingamerdudes) - The guy who teach how to make a options using substate

 # (OG) Friday Night Funkin